Qonfused/OSX-Hyper-V/docs/README.md

 - Graphics Acceleration
   - By default, macOS will run without graphics acceleration using VESA graphics drivers (CPU).
 Additionally, display graphics is limited to 3 MB of video memory.
   - GPU acceleration is however possible through [Discrete Device Assignment (DDA)][aka.ms/dda] with a supported GPU.
-    > **Note** DDA is only available for Windows Server and Microsoft Hyper-V Server versions 2016 and newer.
-Windows Pro and Windows Enterprise users have no support for DDA with Hyper-V.
 - Audio Support
   - By default, Hyper-V does not expose an audio device to macOS.

+> [!NOTE]
+> DDA is only available for Windows Server and Microsoft Hyper-V Server versions 2016 and newer.
+Windows Pro and Windows Enterprise users have no support for DDA with Hyper-V.

 [aka.ms/dda]: https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/deploy/deploying-graphics-devices-using-dda

 #### iServices

-To enable **iServices** functionality, you can either:
+To enable **iServices** functionality, you can:
-- (A) Generate SMBIOS data with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
+1. Generate SMBIOS data with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
   - Follow the Dortania [iServices guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate new SMBIOS data for your machine.
-- (B) For local builds of this EFI, generate and patch SMBIOS data automatically.
+2. For local builds of this EFI, patch *existing* SMBIOS data automatically.
-  - This is automatically generated each time you run a build as long as no existing **.serialdata** file exists.
+  - This is automatically patched each time you run a build using the **.serialdata** file (using existing data or data generated by GenSMBIOS).
-  - You can re-generate this data by removing **.serialdata** and re-running the build script (or running `bash scripts/lib/oce-build/scripts/patch-serial.sh -c src/config.yml`).
-  - Please refer to the notice in the build-generated **.serialdata** file under the **src/** directory for instructions on validating your serial number.
+  - Refer to the [**.serialdata.example**](/src/.serialdata.example) file for an example of the entry format.

 ## 🔥 Contributing
 Contributions of any size to this project are always welcome!